By Emily Dickson

 What we may not consider is that cartilage is a living, dynamic tissue, containing biomarkers that we can measure to tell us more about what is going on in the joint.
 Now that’s exciting!

-Before we get into the markers themselves, let’s make sure we’re on the same page with cartilage.
+Before we get into the markers themselves, let’s make sure we’re on the same page with equine joint cartilage details and information.

 Cartilage Anatomy 101